Skip to content

 • If you are diabetic, please bring your glucose meter, test strips, and a source of fast-acting glucose with you (such as glucose tablets or glucose gel).

 • If you use oxygen at home, even if only at night or while active, please bring a portable oxygen unit with you.
 You may need to use the oxygen for a while after the procedure.
-The day of the test:
+Occasionally, patients need to go home with supplemental oxygen after their procedure.
+In such cases, there may be an additional out-of-pocket expense.

 • You should not work, drive, or make any important decisions for the rest of the day.